yzdxs/learn-anything/readme.md

 <img width="302" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/perfect.mov.gif">

-There is also a [search engine](http://learn-anything.xyz) available that will jump to any point in this mind map.
-It is [fully open source](https://github.com/nikitavoloboev/knowledge-map-search-engine) and you can already jump to any place in [the mind map](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#-48.5,-680.3,0) with it. 🚀
+There is also a [fully open source](https://github.com/nikitavoloboev/knowledge-map-search-engine) [search engine](http://learn-anything.xyz) available that will jump to any point in this mind map. 🚀

 You can bookmark it in your browser or [set it as a home page](https://support.google.com/chrome/answer/95314?hl=en) to open every time you open a new tab if you wish to learn something new.